Zero-JS Runtime Theme Switching with CSS Variables: Architecture & CI Validation

 Token Architecture & CSS Variable Mapping

 1. Register Strict Type Definitions: Use @property to enforce type validation and enable smooth transitions.
-This prevents invalid value coercion during theme swaps and unlocks native interpolation for animations.
+This prevents invalid value coercion during theme swaps and unlocks native CSS interpolation for color animations.

 2. Define Primitive Scales: Establish raw color values at the :root level.
 Keep primitives framework-agnostic and purely numeric or hex-based.